SpongePowered/SpongeVanilla/README.md

 2. `cd SpongeVanilla`
 3. `cp scripts/pre-commit .git/hooks`

+**Note**: If accidentally omit `--recursive` option when cloning, you may delete repository and try again, or you may execute following to fix the situation:

+	git submodule update --init --recursive

 ## Setup
 **Note**: SpongeVanilla uses [Gradle] as its build system.
 The repo includes the Gradle wrapper that will automatically download the correct Gradle version.
 Local installations of Gradle may work but are untested.
 To execute the Gradle wrapper, run the `./gradlew` script on Unix systems or only